 Their sales model from the beginning has one way or another been selling user data either indirectly or directly.
 Their model for engagement has been to make the system as addictive as possible.
 The sheer volume of tracking data they have on people is mind boggling.
-When they first turned on instrumentation of the usage of their own website a decade ago it generated 400 GB of data on its first day.
-Now they have tracers in most websites, some of my previously favorite sites don’t work now that I have a Facebook blocker plugin installed.
-The tracking of billions of internet users as they go about their business is probably generating hundreds of terabytes of intimate data on everyone each day.
+When they first turned on usage instrumentation on the Facebook website a decade ago it generated 400 GB of data on its first day.
+Now they have tracers in most websites to the point where some of my previously favorite sites don’t work now that I have a Facebook blocker plugin installed.
+The tracking of billions of internet users’ daily internet clicks, scrolls, pages visited, etc. is probably generating hundreds of terabytes of intimate data on everyone each day.
 It allows them to sell more targeted ads to people which are now intermixed with content in such a way that it can be hard to tell what is what.
 It also allows them to do pretty much anything else they want with the data as well, for good or bad.
 All of that concentrated data is also ripe for abuse, see again what Cambridge Analytica did with it.
 That centralization of data and therefore power should be scary but it’s not.
 We all seem to shrug our shoulders.
 I contributed to it for years so I’m looking at myself in the mirror when I say that as well.
 The dire consequences of that though have played out again and again.

 They also can’t claim innocence in a lot of other behaviors.
 If they had any morals at all they knew that what they were doing with with Onavo was sketchy.
 To quote the book: